Working with version control

 Develop using the CLI

-When prototyping a new endpoint or changing its logic, we recommend you use the UI.
+When prototyping a new API Endpoint or changing its logic, we recommend you use the UI.
 It is the easiest and fastest way to iterate and validate your changes, and you can see the results of your changes in real time.
 You can use a branch and then tb pull your changes to push them to Git.

 But, when making changes like data migrations or column types, you need to use the CLI and modify the datafiles.
 Make sure you're familiar with the Tinybird CLI docs.